utilbot/documentation/versioned_docs/version-6.2.x/main/intro.md

 Please have a look on our [text about the future of the music feature](important-notes#the-future-of-music-with-the-bot).
 :::

-:::success Message Content becoming a privileged Intent Please read our notes on Message Content becoming a privileged Intent [here](important-notes#message-content-becoming-a-privileged-intent).
+:::tip Message Content becoming a privileged Intent Please read our notes on Message Content becoming a privileged Intent [here](important-notes#message-content-becoming-a-privileged-intent).
 :::